What We Believe

 The name in which baptism is administered is vitally important, and this name is JESUS.
 Jesus' last command to His disciples was, "Go ye therefore, and teach all nations, baptizing them in the name of the Father and of the Son, and of the Holy Ghost" (Matthew 28:19).
 We should notice that He said name (singular) not names.
 As previously explained, Father, Son, and Holy Ghost are not names of separate persons, but titles of positions held by God.
 An angelic announcement revealed God's saving name in the New Testament: "She shall bring forth a son, and thou shalt call his name JESUS: for he shall save his people from their sins" (Matthew 1:21).
 The apostles understood that Jesus was the name to use at baptism, and from the day that the church of God was established (the Day of Pentecost) until the end of their ministry, they baptized all nations (Jews--Acts 8:16; Gentiles--Acts 19:5) in the name of the Lord Jesus Christ.
 In fact, Jesus is the only name given for our salvation.
 "Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved" (Acts 4:12).

 Melchizedek, the priest of the Most High God, gave the First communion to our Father Abraham, consisting of unleavened bread and wine.
 Gen. 14;18.
 Christ being a high priest after the order of Melchizedek, eventually administered the same.
-Water and grape juice are modern substitutes which have been invented by the formal church of today in which there are many who have never been regenerated and born of the Spirit.
-Matt.
-26:29; 1 Cor.
-11:23-32.
+Water and grape juice are modern substitutes that have been invented by the formal and worldly churches of today (St. Matthew 26:26-29; 1 Corinthians 11:23-32).

 John 13:6-14 When Jesus was setting the example for the church by washing feet and went to Peter to wash his feet, he said, "Lord, thou shalt never wash my feet."
 Jesus said unto him, "If I wash thee not thou shalt have no part with me."
 When Peter heard this he surrendered and said.
 "Not my feet only but my hands and my head."
 Therefore, we hold that those who do not believe that it is essential to wash feet should repent as Peter did, because Jesus said, "We ought to wash one another's feet."
 If Jesus said that it ought to be done, we feel it is our duty to obey the words of our Lord.